VoltaicHQ/Progress-Sheet-Updater/README.md

 Run it before checking your progress sheet, or leave it running in the background to keep your sheet up-to-date as you play.

+If you use multiple configs you can just drag them into the .exe to make your life easier

 Easily keep track of additional scenarios beyond the scope of the Voltaic Benchmarks through the configuration file.

 ## Updating